-Today's guest blog post comes to you courtesy of my fellow writer and historian, John Chalmers of Edmonton, Alberta.
+Today’s guest blog post was submitted by my fellow writer and historian, John Chalmers of Edmonton, Alberta.

 By John Chalmers